JeffersonGalvez/Jeff_Data/README.md

-# Jefferson_Portfolio
-Welcome/Bienvenue, to my portfolio!
-Here is where I will be hosting all my data projects and endeavours.

 # [TTC_Delays_Analysis_2022](https://github.com/JeffersonGalvez/TTC_Delays_Analysis_2022)
 A personal data analytics project, heavily utlizing MySQL for data processing, cleaning and exploration.
 Employed Tableau to develop an insightful dashboard.